 I began to see that I needed no such foolishness as “bargains with God”.

-I started to see God everywhere and a deep sense of belonging enveloped me.
+I started to see my God everywhere and a deep sense of belonging enveloped me.
 It became evident that this feeling is what I had been searching for all along.
-In my mother’s passing, I was finally able to overcome my fear of un-belonging and found my greatest fulfillment in being held by an all-encompassing loving God.
+In my mother’s passing, I was finally able to overcome my fear of un-belonging and found my greatest fulfillment in being held by an all-encompassing loving God-Presence.

 In time, I would find a Spiritual Director who would guide me toward the freedom found within Oneness.
 He showed me how my love and my suffering were sacred components of the entirety of my wondrous life story.
 I learned how to live an all-embracing life and how to allow myself to simply fall into the Mystery.
 I found my greatest sense of peace in radical acceptance.

-For those who wonder what part God may play in their life, allow me to tell you this: there is an ever-widening community of people who have dedicated their lives to contemplating the non-dualistic Mystery and Magnificence of All That Is.
+For those who wonder what part a God-image may play in their life, allow me to tell you this: there is an ever-widening community of people who have dedicated their lives to contemplating the non-dualistic Mystery and Magnificence of All That Is.
 They have found the space to embody the belief that “Everything Belongs”.
 Our greatest joys and our deepest sadness, our celebrations and our departures, are sacred moments in the Divine expression of our life’s story.
 I am grateful for those that guided me to this space and I willingly and humbly take up the mantle to continue their message.

-For those seeking to find their own place of belonging, I am here to invite you to contemplate that there is nothing missing, you already belong, and your task is simply one of rediscovering who God made you to be.
+For those seeking to find their own place of belonging, I am here to invite you to contemplate that there is nothing missing, you already belong, and your task is simply one of rediscovering who your God made you to be.
 This is indeed a process—one that must be experienced, not taught.
 But there are those willing to walk alongside you in the process.
 This process is “a new ever after”, where we redefine what it means to be joyful, fulfilled, and connected.

 I now dedicate my life and my work to the same thin veil between the seen and unseen that I once felt in my mother’s final week of her earthly existence.
 My call is to help make the invisible, visible.
 I may never know with any certainty what that veil is but I will point to it again and again and whisper, “Look there, do you feel it too?”